 I argue that novel action occurs when people adopt new identities and reinterpret their environment.
 To support this, I examine participation in the recovered business and popular high school movements in Argentina.
 I develop and employ a dynamic cognitive model of participation in social movements and argue that it best explains participation in these movements.
 I find that individuals with different roles in a movement and those with similar roles in different movements follow different patterns of ideological change.
 I also find that ideological change can come without interacting with competing ideologies, but doing so can bring more extensive changes.

 Blom, Eric, "The Emergence of Newer Social Movements in Argentina: The Necessity of Ideological Change for Transgressive Direct Action" (2010).
-Honors Projects.
-Paper 29.
+Political Science Honors Projects.
+29.

 © Copyright is owned by author of this document